"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 "Prior to Lyme, I'd worked out and eaten well, but when push came to shove, 'health #1' was negotiable.
 Now, it's literally #1."

 The body had broken the rules.
 It had failed him despite his discipline.
-For someone who believes the correct inputs should produce the correct outputs, there is nothing more destabilizing than doing everything right and having it not work.
+For someone who believes correct inputs produce correct outputs, this is the worst signal a body can send: the machine is following the protocol, and the protocol is the problem.

 But the deeper change wasn't the protocol.
 It was the hierarchy.
 Before Lyme, health was one priority among many, important but negotiable.
 After Lyme, it got absolute veto power.
 He now cancels meetings last-minute if he slept poorly.
 He won't attend late-night events unless he can sleep in the next morning.
 The man who taught the world to optimize their schedules had learned to let his body override all of them.